top of page

 Domestic Abuse Intervention Program

-CPST, or case management services, are available to clients who need assistance and support in the community.
-Case management services are offered in the office, at home, at school, or wherever we can go to meet the needs of our clients.
+Case Management services (Community Psychiatric Service Treatment) are available to adults who need assistance and support in the community.
+Services are offered in the office, at home, at school, or wherever we can go to meet the needs of our clients.

-TCHC uses a consumer-led approach, where the clients describe their needs, and the case managers help the clients develop and achieve those goals.
+TCHC uses a consumer-led approach, where the clients describe their needs, and the case manager helps the client develop and achieve those goals.
 This can be advocating on behalf of the client in the community, linking the client with finding appropriate housing, food pantries, assisting in filing for Social Security Disability, or public assistance benefits.

 Case managers encourage people to explore options, identify their strengths, and build self-sufficiency.